Brazil economy surprisingly weak, adds to global fears

-SAO PAULO Brazil's economy posted extremely disappointing growth in the third quarter, piling pressure on President Dilma Rousseff to make deeper structural reforms and adding to fears that the global slowdown is hurting big emerging markets.
+SAO PAULO Brazil on Friday reported much slower economic growth in the third quarter than forecasters expected, piling pressure on President Dilma Rousseff to make deeper structural reforms and adding to fears that the global slowdown is hurting big emerging markets.

-The economy grew just 0.6 percent from the second quarter, government statistics agency IBGE said on Friday.
+The economy expanded just 0.6 percent from the second quarter, government statistics agency IBGE said.
 That was just half the pace expected by financial markets, and below any of the forecasts by 42 analysts in a Reuters poll.

 Brazil has been stuck in a pattern of slow growth since Rousseff took office last year, as companies struggle with high costs and severe infrastructure and labour bottlenecks.
 Rousseff has tried to revive activity with numerous tax cuts and other stimulus, but Friday's data showed companies are not responding, as investment fell for a fifth straight quarter.